xiaolan-z/GFvoter/README.md

     python GFvoter.py  -i <path to GFvoter>/testdata.fastq.gz -s simulate -t pacbio -o GFvoter_out_test/

 optional arguments:
     -i     Input **.fastq.gz file
     -t     Input read type(pacbio,nanopore)
     -s     The source of input read (real,simulate)
     -o     The directory path to save the result files of GFvoter -n     Minimal reads supporting an gene fusion event.
 Default=3
     -l     The minimum overlap length between two aligments of one read.
 Default=15 -el    The minimum exon overlap length of an alignment record against the reference genome.
 Default=400 -sn    The number of secondary alignment of a read.
 Default=0 -rp    The propotion of one alignment to the .
 Default=0.75 -gp    The propotion of one alignment to the genome.
-Default=0.3
+Default=0.3 -score The minimum score for fusion gene.
+Default=400 -poll  The minimum number of votes for fusion gene.
+Default=6

 ## Output files
 The output directory includes:
     process_output_file/   Intermediate files during running GFvoter.py.
-    reported_fusions.txt   A list of gene fusions reported by GFvoter from input read.
+    reported_fusions.txt   A list of gene fusions reported by GFvoter from input read,including gene fusion,supporting_reads and breakpoint positions.